anggihanafiah-ops/Multimodal-Sentiment-Analysis/README.md

 ---

-# What is inside this repo?
+## What is inside this repo?

 - Jupyter notebooks for machine translation (MT) evaluation and BLEU baseline analysis
 - Human evaluation results (CSV format)
 - GPT-based evaluation results (CSV format) for three open LLM translation systems
 - Supporting materials to enable reproducibility and further extension of the analysis

+---

+## What is inside this repo?

+- LLaVA-One-Vision-7B
+- Qwen2.5-VL-7B

 ---